ParidhiSinghPS/LINUX_DOCS/Readme.md

 - If you choose LVM or ZFS encryption, you'll need to create a security key.
 You'll need to enter this key when you start your computer before logging in with your username and password.
 <img src = "/ASSESTS/disk passphrase.jpeg">

-- If you're using TPM-based Full Disk Encryption, after installation, you'll need to run the command `snap recovery --show-keys` to generate a recovery key.
 <img src = "/ASSESTS/maual partioning.png">

 - If you select encryption, keep your security key safe.
 You can't access your data without it!